cdapio/cdap/docs/courses/source/modules/m04_exploring_reactor_via_dashboard.rst

 Streams
 =======

-**Streams** are the primary means for bringing data from external systems into the Reactor in realtime.
+**Streams**: primary means for bringing data from external systems into the Reactor in realtime

-The **Collect** pane of the **Dashboard** shows all the Streams collecting data and their
+**Dashboard Collect** pane shows all the Streams collecting data and their
-details: name, storage, number of events and the arrival rate, with a graph showing arrivals based on the sampling rate menu setting.
+details: name, storage, number of events and the arrival rate, with a graph showing arrivals based on the sampling rate menu setting

 .. image:: ../../../developer-guide/source/_images/dashboard/dashboard_03_collect.png
    :width: 600px